FREE Case Evaluation

 Second-degree assault differs from first-degree assault in Maryland in that it is a less serious charge, but it still carries a hefty potential penalty that a Maryland defense lawyer can help you fight.
-The maximum penalty for second-degree assault is 10 years’ imprisonment.
-Under Section 3-203, any unwanted physical contact can be considered assault, even if it doesn’t ultimately cause injury.
-Assault that poses no risk of death or serious injury is normally charged as second-degree assault, however, there are some exceptions as discussed below.
+The maximum penalty for second-degree assault is ten years imprisonment.
+Under Section 3-203, any unwanted physical contact can be considered assault, even if it does not ultimately cause injury.
+Assault that poses no risk of death or serious injury is normally charged as second-degree assault; however, there are some exceptions as discussed below.

-Even second-degree assault in Maryland can be charged as a felony if the assault is allegedly committed against a law enforcement officer, parole officer, or probation agent.
-Felony charges typically only result if the alleged victim was engaged in the performance of his or her official duties, or the injuries suffered were more than minor injuries (impaired a physical condition).
-According to Section 3-203, anyone that commits second-degree assault on a government agent, such as a law enforcement officer, is guilty of a felony, punishable by up to 10 years’ imprisonment and/or a fine not to exceed $5,000.00.
+Even second-degree assault in Maryland can be charged as a felony if the assault is allegedly committed against a law enforcement officer, probation agent or parole officer.
+Felony charges typically only result if the alleged victim was engaged in the performance of their official duties, or the injuries suffered were more than minor injuries (impaired a physical condition).
+According to Section 3-203, anyone that commits second-degree assault on a government agent, including a law enforcement officer, is guilty of a felony, punishable by up to ten years’ imprisonment and/or a fine not exceeding $5,000.

 If you are charged with assault on a law enforcement officer, you should be aware of the severity of the charges.
 If the assault is committed with a deadly weapon, you could face first-degree assault charges rather than assault in the second degree.
-A Maryland defense lawyer specializing in assault is vital to helping you navigate the Maryland court system quickly and safely.
+A Maryland defense lawyer who has handled assault cases is vital to helping you navigate the Maryland court system.